-The exam consists of a single essay about the course's assigned novel, Bad Cree, based on in-class discussions throughout the course.
-You will not be permitted to bring the book or any notes to the exam, so you are encouraged to have a strong grasp of 1) the novel's themes, characters, and key moments, and 2) our class's discussions throughout the course.
+You will not be permitted to bring any electronic devices, books or notes to the exam, so you are encouraged to have a strong grasp of 1) the novel's themes, characters, and key moments, and 2) our class's discussions throughout the course.

-EXAM DATE: Tuesday, December 17 at 1-4pm in A2601
+EXAM DATE: Thursday, April 17 at 1-4pm in A2101

 Engagement and Participation 30 %

 In-class contribution to discussion and learning

 Essay and Presentation 40 %

-Research Essay (thesis taken from in-class discussions) In-class presentation of Research Essay
+Research EssayIn-class presentation of Research Essay 25 % 15 %

 Exam 30 %

-The exam will consist of a single essay about the course's assigned novel, Bad Cree by Jessica Johns, and in-class discussions.
+In-depth written responses to a small number of questions.

 TOTAL 100%